AsquaredWsquared/eleos-dev-env/README.md

 > postgres=# CREATE ROLE odoo CREATEDB LOGIN PASSWORD 'odoo';

-We next need to create a database:
+We next need to create a database for Odoo to connect to:

 > postgres=# CREATE DATABASE odoo15 OWNER odoo ENCODING UTF8;